klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

     In some applications a lot of the gain over the various generations of CPUs since the late '90s has come from better and wider vector instruction sets.
 But these improvements can only be delivered if an application gets recompiled for those new instructions (and then it won't run anymore on the older processors).
-This is a reason why on supercomputers applications often installed from source code rather than from binaries./
+This is one of the reasons reason why on supercomputers applications are often installed from source code rather than from binaries.